Lartg/discord-webscraper/readme.md

 This is a start for a discord bot.
-Using colly it will return the most popular diablo 4 build corresponding to the request.
+Using colly it will return recent f1 articles that include the request in the title.

-Currently just trying to get it to make a google search
+Have not normalized text yet, so must be precise